Now Accepting New Clients

 -

-I support pre-teen and teen girls navigating:
+I support girls navigating:

 Perfectionism, high self-pressure, and negative self-talk

-Neurodivergence, including ADHD, autism, and twice-exceptional (2e) profiles
+ADHD, autism, and twice-exceptional (2e) profiles

-Emotional overwhelm, masking, and post-school restraint collapse
+Emotional overwhelm, masking, and after-school restraint collapse

 Depression, low self-esteem, and withdrawal